Leica TL2 versus Fujifilm X-E3

-- More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).
+More affordable: Was introduced into a lower priced category (54 percent cheaper at launch).

 If the number of relative strengths (bullet points above) is taken as a guide, the X-E3 emerges as the winner of the match-up (6 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the TL2 and the X-E3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica TL2 (⇒ rgt)||..||..||4/5||..||4/5||2017||1,950||latest||check|